mtth/kit/README.rst

     - A simplified version of Flask, Celery, and SQLAlchemy.
 Some knowledge of these frameworks is therefore required.

-Flasker also comes with two extensions for commonly needed functionalities:
+Flasker also comes with three extensions for commonly needed functionalities:

 - Authentication
+- Expanded ORM Models
 - ReSTful API *(still alpha)*

 Flasker is under development.
 You can find the latest version on GitHub_ and read the documentation on `GitHub pages`_.

 Quickstart